XP Cloud:Choice of Payment Configuration for a Payment

 Since you can have more than one payment configurations enabled in X-Payments Cloud, you may want to know whether there is a way to find out which of these payment configurations - and, ultimately, which payment processor - will be chosen to process any specific payment, and whether there is a way to influence this choice.

 It is worth mentioning that during checkout X-Payments Cloud does not show its payment configurations to buyers as separate payment options.
 The buyer only gets one option for payment via X-Payments Cloud, and that one option comprises all the payment configurations that have been added and enabled in the X-Payments Cloud admin panel.
 The choice of the payment processor at checkout is made by X-Payments Cloud itself based on which payment processor will best serve the purpose of processing a specific payment.
-For example, such things may be taken into account as the currency that was selected to pay for the order, the type of payment card that was specified as a payment instrument for the order (VISA, MasterCard, American Express, etc.), or whether the order was placed using some kind of special feature (like Apple Pay - which is supported by some payment processors and not supported by others).
+For example, such things may be taken into account as the currency that was selected to pay for the order, the type of payment card that was specified as a payment instrument for the order (VISA, MasterCard, American Express, etc.), the order total amount, or whether the order was placed using some kind of special feature (like Apple Pay - which is supported by some payment processors and not supported by others).

 Say, you have two different payment configurations for your X-Payments Cloud payment option: one for payments in US dollars (USD), and one for payments in Canadian dollars (CAD).
 The payment form provided to the buyer at checkout is not linked to any specific payment processor; this form is owned by X-Payments Cloud.
 After the buyer completes this form and places their order, X-Payments Cloud reviews the order information being submitted.
-In our example, it finds out that, according to the order information, the total amount for this order was in Canadian dollars.
+In our example, X-Payments Cloud finds out that, according to the order information, the total amount for this order was in Canadian dollars.
 Because you only have one payment configuration that supports payments in Canadian dollars, this payment configuration (and the respective payment processor) will be chosen by X-Payments Cloud for payment processing in this case.

 With credit card types, it is pretty much the same: if you have a payment configuration that supports a certain credit card type and another one that does not, submitting an order payment using a credit card of that type will trigger the use of the payment configuration that supports the credit card type in question.